KingSonkorey69/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Exercise 16: chown --from=guillaume betty hello Change owner of the file hello to betty only if it is currently owned by guillaume

 Exercise 17: telnet towel.blinkenlights.nl Play the Star Wars IV episode in the terminal.
-This is a premade script provided online.